 That’s a good question that came up after the series in my blog.
 Someone asked why one should use a Custom Control instead of a User Control?
-Hence, let’s extend the series and discuss about that.
-I apologize for the delay of this post.
-I should have explained this at the start of the series, but actually my goal was to explain how to create and use a Custom Control in Silverlight.
+Hence, let’s extend the series and discuss that.
+I apologize for the delay with this post.
+I should have explained this at the start of the series, but actually, my goal was to explain how to create and use a Custom Control in Silverlight.

 It is better to do it later than never.
 Also, you are now familiar with Custom Control creation.

 - 1Bitbucket and Visual Studio

 - 1How to dump and restore database in MongoDB

 - 1How to compress and extract files/folders using the tar command on Ubuntu

 - 5What is "marquee" tag and how I can use it in HTML?

 - 1How To Create a New User and Grant Permissions in MySQL

 - 1What is the difference between setTimeout and setInterval?